+(1) Human resources training (Reporting company)

+Indicators and targets Progress in FY2024 Nurture capable persons who can assume global business growth and the next generation of the Group by providing stratified training, such as new employee training and management training, and The following education and training programs are offered: Training by job level New Employee Training, Assistant Manager Training, Manager Training, Mid-Career Hire Training Next Generation Leadership Development Training continuously holding study meetings, etc. for the purpose of nurturing the next generation of leaders OJT leadership training, 3rd and 6th year training Skills development training Basic skills improvement training, hands-on manufacturing training, hands-on quality/GMP training

+(2) Promote the active involvement of diverse human resources (Reporting company)

+Indicators and targets Progress in FY2024

-Initiative themes Specific measures Indicators and targets Implement measures to foster human resources who will be responsible for the next generation Nurture capable persons who can assume global business growth and the next generation of the Group by Human resources training Foster human resources who will achieve global business growth (global human resources) providing stratified training, such as new employee training and management training, and continuously Foster human resources using Takara Holdings Corporate History Museum, our training facility holding study meetings, etc. for the purpose of nurturing the next generation of leaders Promote the active involvement of female employees Increase the number of women in management positions Create job opportunities for people up to 70 years old Promote the active involvement of diverse Promote the active involvement of senior human resources to 70 years old Maintain a percentage of employees with disabilities at not less than the statutory employment rate in Japan human resources Promote the hiring of people with disabilities Utilize more mid-career hiring to acquire a more diverse workforce Realize fair employment regardless of nationality, human rights, sex, disabilities, etc. to build an environment in which employees can work while respecting each other
+Indicators and targets Increase the number of women in management positions Create job opportunities for people up to 70 years old Maintain a percentage of employees with disabilities at not less than the statutory employment rate in Japan Utilize more mid-career hiring to acquire a more diverse workforce Realize fair employment regardless of nationality, human rights, sex, disabilities, etc. to build an environment in which employees can work while respecting each Progress in FY2024 Increase the number of newly promoted women in management positions (from 2 to 6) Percentage of employees with disabilities: 2.6% (maintained the statutory employment rate, which is 2.5% or higher) Implemented mid-career hiring to acquire a more diverse workforce (134 employees since FY2021) and placed the right people in the right positions.
+Implemented fair employment regardless of nationality, human rights, gender, disabilities, etc.

+other

-Initiative themes Specific measures Indicators and targets Achieve a comfortable workplace environment and a work-life balance Ensure workplace safety and sanitation Reduce total working hours compared with previous fiscal year results Maintain a 100% reinstatement rate for employees who take childcare leave Set up consulting services for female employees, etc. during pregnancy and after return from maternity leave and childcare leave by the end of March 2025 Launch an in-house childcare circle Expand nurseries in cooperation with companies Build a systematic mental healthcare system
+(3) Achieve a comfortable workplace environment and a work-life balance (Reporting company)

+Indicators and targets Progress in FY2024 Reduce total working hours compared with previous fiscal year results Total working hours: 98.3% of previous fiscal year results Set up consulting services for female Conducted roundtable discussion between employees with childcare employees, etc. during pregnancy and after experience and those on childcare leave return from maternity leave and childcare Expanded the number of nurseries in cooperation with companies leave by the end of March 2025 (from 3 nurseries to 5 nurseries) Launch an in-house childcare circle Obtained Kurumin and Eruboshi certifications Expand nurseries in cooperation with Implemented mental health care training for all employees in companies managerial positions Build a systematic mental healthcare system